microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

         auto payload { pushArgs.Payload() };

-        // Do stuff to process the raw payload to be used for further app processing std::string payloadString(payload.begin(), payload.end());
+        // App logic to handle the incoming payload string.
+Maybe pop a toast, maybe
+        // kick your sync engine to fetch updates, maybe request an update from your
+        // service.
+See our full samples for building an end-to-end push notification system. std::string payloadString(payload.begin(), payload.end());

         // Call Complete on the deferral as good practise: Needed mainly for low power usage